AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Experimental Setup

+We consider three NER datasets as target tasks.
+We consider two datasets for a bio-medical domain: \textbf{BC5CDR}~\citep{bc5cdr}, \textbf{JNLPBA}~\citep{kim2004introduction} and one dataset for a general domain: \textbf{CoNLL03}~\citep{conll}.
 For BC5CDR and CoNLL03, we also have crowd-sourced entity trigger dataset $\mathcal{D}_{HT}$~\citep{lin-etal-2020-triggerner} to compare the quality of our automatically extracted triggers with.
-They randomly sample 20\% of the data from each of the train sets and ask crowd-workers to select triggers for entities in those sets.
-Data statistics are shown in Tab.~\ref{tab:dataset}.
+They randomly sample 20\% of the data from each of the train sets and ask crowd-workers to select triggers for entities in those train sets.
+Details on datasets are discussed in Appendix~\ref{ssec:data}.